UKHSA-Internal/coronavirus-dashboard-metadata/modals/compliance.md

 data is of value both to people looking at it for personal interest, and to those using it for professional reasons.
 We provide:

-* visualisations, including graphs, maps, and arrows to indicate trends
+* visualisations, including graphs, maps (choropleths), and arrows to indicate trends
-* simple headline figures
+* simple headline figures in web and PDF formats
 * full data tables
-* data downloads
+* data downloads in 4 different formats (CSV, JSON, JSONL, and XML)
-* an Application Programming Interface (API)
+* multiple Application Programming Interfaces (APIs)
+* supplementary downloads - e.g. population denominators

 We have conducted an accessibility audit of the site and provide an [accessibility statement](https://coronavirus.data.gov.uk/details/accessibility).
 We are always trying to improve the accessibility of our data.